hhanh00/ywallet_docs/content/zswap/sigadaptor.md

 $$ s = r + H(R+T|m).p $$
 ```

-This is *NOT* a signature because it will not validate since it should be either
+This is *NOT* a signature because it will not validate because it should be either
 ```math
 $$ s_x = r + t + H(R+T|m).p $$
 $$ s_y = r  + H(R|m).p $$